web-platform-tests/rfcs/rfcs/wait_for.md

 interval=100)` and `wait_for(cond, description, timeout=3000,
 interval=100)`.
 In each case the function `cond` is called with no arguments, immediately and then every `interval` milliseonds until it returns a value that evaluates as `true`.
+At this point `callback` is called.
 If this does not happen in `timeout` milliseconds, an `AssertionError` is raised, using `description` as the error description.

+`wait_for(cond, description, timeout=3000, interval=100)` works like
+`wait_for_callback` except a promise is resolved once the function `cond` returns true.

-These functions must methods on `Test` to allow any error that's raised to be associated with the correct subtest.
+These functions must be methods on `Test` to allow any error that's raised to be associated with the correct subtest.

 The default timeout and interval were adopted from the